Kale, Carrot, and Chickpea Soup

 Instructions

-2. In a large soup pot, sauté onion, carrot, and celery in oil over medium (not high) heat until onion begins to turn translucent.
+• In a large soup pot, sauté onion, carrot, and celery in oil over medium (not high) heat for about 8 minutes or until onions begin to turn translucent.

-3. Add greens and sauté until greens are tender.
+• Add greens and sauté for an additional 5 minutes.
 Stir often to prevent vegetables from sticking.

-5. Add water and seasonings and bring to boil.
-Reduce heat and simmer until vegetables are tender.
+• Add water (or vegetable stock or broth) and seasonings and bring to boil.
+Reduce heat and simmer until vegetables are tender, approximately 8 minutes.

 Serve hot.